thibaultduponchelle/perlres/CONTRIBUTING.md

 ### Emojis
 Take github emojis from this [list](https://gist.github.com/rxaviers/7360908)

-Some emojis are more "portable" than others, please check on a smartphone and tablet if possible.
+:warning: Some emojis are not compatible with mobiles, please do not use them.

 #### Emojis in titles
 - Categories (means `## :rocket: Second level title`) should have an emoji